-Assessment methods will be varied and will be designed to assess a range of skills including, but not limited to, trans-disciplinary working, team and individual work, integration of knowledge and deep learning skills.
+Assessment methods will be designed to assess a range of skills including, but not limited to, transdisciplinary working, team and individual work, integration of knowledge and deep learning skills.
 All assessment tasks will be aligned to the module learning outcomes and will monitor integrative and extended understanding of the subjects.
 Assessments may include presentations, essays, written and oral (verbal) examinations and approaches to practical scenarios.